grafana/grafana/docs/sources/dashboards/use-dashboards/index.md

 {{% admonition type="note" %}}

-Grafana Alerting does not support the following syntaxes at this time:
+Grafana Alerting doesn't support the following syntaxes at this time:

 - now+n for future timestamps.
 - now-1n/n for "start of n until end of n" because this is an absolute timestamp.